microsoftgraph/msgraph-sdk-powershell/src/Applications/Applications/examples/v1.0/Get-MgUserAppRoleAssignment.md

 ### Example 1: Get assigned user roles

-This command gets all the application roles that the selected userid has been assigned.
+This command gets all the application roles that the selected user has been assigned.

 ```powershell
  Get-MgUserAppRoleAssignment -UserId "529827aa-d058-4821-a012-4de3ce093955" |